lindacom/main-php-website-2021/projects/shopping cart/README.md

 1. librarysearch.php

 Order a book:
-1. store.php - shopping cart
+1. store.php - shopping cart - add and remove items from the cart and store in a session
-2. checkout.php - validates input using testinput.php file
+2. checkout.php - validates input using testinput.php file, inserts order details into the database
-3. thankyou.php
+3. thankyou.php - order confirmation - book delivery, confirm order

 Shopping cart
 -------------